ymyke/cardio/README.md

 - Bug?
 Porcupine seems to attack opposing creature even though it's flying.
 At least when opposed by other Porcupine?
+- Bug?
+Hamster attacks even though it has no power?

 - Finish fight:
   - Start by creating some computer strategy